Mandurah Estuary Bridge Duplication

 What's happening

-Read the May Construction Update.
+You can read the September Construction Update.

 Existing fishing platform closure

 Members of the community are requested to refrain from accessing the construction area to access the fishing platform.
+Fishing and swimming from within the construction area is not recommended.

 Roadworks, Path closures and access impacts